-PLEASE NOTE THAT WE HAVE, VERY RELUCTANTLY, DECIDED TO CANCEL THE 2021 SALE
+IT WAS WITH GREAT RELUCTANCE THAT WE DECIDED TO CANCEL THE 2021 SALE

-Our concern is that the event traditionally attracts several thousand people who travel in compact vehicles to and from the event where goods and cash changing hands, portable toilet sharing, and the practical impossibility of imposing a ticketing/identification regime or enforcing responsible, social distancing could trigger a spike in the number of infections across a wide area that would unnecessarily endanger public health and add to the pressure on our local hospital.
-As such we feel that the risks outweigh the benefits to the community; and in view of the rapidly rising daily number of COVID cases it would be prudent to delay the return of the event until circumstances are more favourable.
+Our concern was that the event traditionally attracts several thousand people who travel in compact vehicles to and from the event where goods and cash changing hands, portable toilet sharing, and the practical impossibility of imposing a ticketing/identification regime or enforcing responsible, social distancing could trigger a spike in the number of infections across a wide area that would unnecessarily endanger public health and add to the pressure on our local hospital.
+As such we felt that the risks outweighed the benefits to the community; and in view of the daily rising number of COVID cases it would be prudent to delay the return of the event until circumstances are more favourable.
 This is, of course, our most successful fundraising event that’s been running for most of the last 40 odd years since Wilton Rotary was chartered so we fully intend to bring it back in 2022.

 Established in 1983, our annual Mammoth Car Boot Sale has for many years been one of the largest of its kind in Southern England.